icopy-site/awesome/docs/awesome/static-analysis.md

 - [emerge](https://github.com/glato/emerge) — Emerge is a source code and dependency visualizer that can be used to gather insights about source code structure, metrics, dependencies and complexity of software projects.
 After scanning the source code of a project it provides you an interactive web interface to explore and analyze your project by using graph structures.

 - [ESLint](https://github.com/eslint/eslint) — An extensible linter for JS, following the ECMAScript standard.

+- [ezno](https://kaleidawave.github.io/posts/introducing-ezno/) — A JavaScript compiler and TypeScript checker written in Rust with a focus on static analysis and runtime performance.
+Ezno's type checker is built from scratch.
+The checker is fully compatible with TypeScript type annotations and can work without any type annotations at all.

 - [Find Security Bugs](https://find-sec-bugs.github.io) — The SpotBugs plugin for security audits of Java web applications and Android applications.
 (Also work with Kotlin, Groovy and Scala projects)